torvalds/linux/Documentation/core-api/swiotlb.rst

 directed to guest memory that is unencrypted.
 CoCo VMs set a kernel-wide option to force all DMA I/O to use bounce buffers, and the bounce buffer memory is set up as unencrypted.
-The host does DMA I/O to/from the bounce buffer memory, and the Linux kernel DMA layer does "sync" operations to cause the CPU to copy the data to/from the original target memory buffer.
+The host does DMA I/O to/from the bounce buffer memory, and the GNU/Linux kernel DMA layer does "sync" operations to cause the CPU to copy the data to/from the original target memory buffer.
 The CPU copying bridges between the unencrypted and the encrypted memory.
 This use of bounce buffers allows device drivers to "just work" in a CoCo VM, with no modifications